752963e64/Journal/Can_you_send_me_some_more_humid_eyes_talking.md

 # Can you send me some more? humid eyes talking. :D

 When beggar comes around...
-To fight his own culture with with transexual united countries...
+To fight his own culture with transexual united countries...

 ![beggar](img/trump_zelinsky.jpg)